-It is against the law for the Department of Workforce Services (DWS), a recipient of Federal financial assistance, to discriminate on the following bases:
+It is against the law for this recipient of Federal financial assistance to discriminate on the following bases:

 What to Do If You Believe You Have Experienced Discrimination

-If you think you have been subjected to discrimination under a WIA Title I–financially assisted program or activity, you must file a complaint within 180 days from the date of the alleged violation with either: the recipient’s Equal Opportunity Officer (or the person whom the recipient has designated for this purpose);
+If you think that you have been subjected to discrimination under a WIOA Title I–financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either: the recipient’s Equal Opportunity Officer (or the person whom the recipient has designated for this purpose);

 - Carolyn Parsons, Equal Opportunity Officer Utah Department of Workforce Services P.O.
 Box 45249 Salt Lake City, UT 84145-0249 1-844-795-1697 or 801-526-9445 State Relay 711 or Spanish Relay 1-888-346-3162 email@example.com

 - Director, Civil Rights Center (CRC), U.S. Department of Labor 200 Constitution Avenue NW, Room N-4123, Washington, DC 20210 or electronically as directed on the CRC website at www.dol.gov/crc.